RuiqiJia/DECO7381/emuegg/README.md

 - `pip install geocoder`
 - `pip install geopy`
 - `pip install Pillow`
-1. After installing all the dependencies, run the following command to start the server:
+1. After installing all the dependencies, run the following commands to start the server:
 - `python manage.py migrate`
 - `python manage.py runserver`
 1. visit http://127.0.0.1:8000/ to view the website

-## Accesse database and create superuser
+## Access database and create superuser
 1. navigate to the project folder and run the following command:
 - `python manage.py createsuperuser`
 1. follow the instruction to create a superuser